Menu

 • Expert depositions

-Most Notable Mesothelioma Lawsuit Settlements and Verdicts
+Notable Mesothelioma Lawsuit Settlements and Verdicts

 Asbestos litigation has a long history in the United States, with one of the first well-known lawsuits filed against an asbestos company occurring back in 1929.
-It was really in the 1960s and 1970s, though, that the connect between asbestos exposure and severe health risks like mesothelioma were indisputable, which lead to thousands of more lawsuits against asbestos companies.
+It was really in the 1960s and 1970s, though, that the connection between asbestos exposure and severe health risks like mesothelioma were indisputable, which led to thousands of more lawsuits against asbestos companies.
 Over the years, asbestos manufacturers have paid billions of dollars in mesothelioma settlements and verdicts.

 1971: Considered a landmark decision in asbestos litigation, the case of Borel vs. Fiberboard Paper Products Corporation is noted as the first mesothelioma lawsuit to rule in favor of the claimant and award a verdict.
 Clarence Borel was an insulator and came into contact with a number of asbestos products from different companies and was later diagnosed with mesothelioma.
 Borel unfortunately passed away before the trial ended, though the jury awarded his widow over $79,000.